evmcnb/sanofi-rsv-flu/README.md

 pip install virtualenv
 ```

-### 3. Create a Virtual Environment

-Navigate to the project folder and create a virtual environment:
+Then the virtual environment must be installed:

 ```bash
 cd /path/to/sanofi-rsv-flu